ASSOCIATE OF PUBLIC HEALTH DEGREE

 Although public health professionals often work for local, state, or federal public health departments, federal entities such as the NIH, CDC, and branches of the armed forces also employ all types of public health workers.
 Private industrial companies, hospitals, pharmaceutical companies, and research institutions may also hire public health specialists to ensure health and safety standards.
 Voluntary health agencies, such as the American Cancer Society, the American Heart Association, and the Alzheimer’s Association often employ public health professionals to run programs and assume administrative roles.

 Currently in New Mexico, graduates with the associate of public health degree are acquiring positions as community health workers, disease prevention specialists, and program coordinators with a variety of agencies.

-NOTE: For Core Areas I–IV and Related Requirements, please refer to the most recent Catalog.
+NOTE: For Core Areas I–VI and Related Requirements, please refer to the most recent Catalog.

 CHSS 101 • Overview of Health and Community Services (3)

 PHLS 150G • Personal Health and Wellness (3)